-We have numerous positive and negative covenants in place with our Private Company Partners designed to protect our Distributions and typically our prior consent is required for items outside of the ordinary course of business; however, we generally do not have significant voting rights in our Private Company Partners and accordingly our ability to exercise direct control or influence over the operations of our Private Company Partners (except with respect to our consent rights and in circumstances where there has been an uncured event of default and Distribution payments to Alaris have not been made as required) may be limited.
-The Distributions received by us from the Private Company Partners therefore depend upon a number of factors that may be outside of our control.
+Alaris does not generally have significant voting rights in our Partners and accordingly our ability to exercise direct control or influence over the operations of our Partners may be limited (except with respect to our consent rights and in circumstances where there has been an uncured event of default and required Distributions have not been made as more particularly described under the heading "Summary of Partner Agreements").
+Payment of Distributions therefore depend upon a number of factors that may be outside of our control.

-There is generally no publicly available information, including audited or other financial information, about our Private Company Partners and the boards of directors and management of these companies are not subject to the same governance and disclosure requirements applicable to Canadian public companies.
-Therefore, we rely on our Management and third party service providers to investigate these businesses.
-There can be no assurance that our due diligence efforts or ongoing monitoring procedures will uncover all material information about the privately held businesses necessary to make fully informed decisions.
+There is generally no publicly available information, including audited or other financial information, about our Partners and their boards of directors and management are not subject to the same governance and disclosure requirements applicable to Canadian public companies.
+Therefore, we rely on our Management and third-party service providers to investigate the business of each Partner.
+However, neither our due diligence efforts nor or ongoing monitoring procedures can provide assurance that we will uncover all material information about a Partner necessary to make fully informed decisions.
 In addition, our due diligence and monitoring procedures will not necessarily ensure that an investment will be successful.
-Private Company Partners may have significant variations in operating results; may from time to time be parties to litigation; may be engaged in rapidly changing businesses; may expand business operations to new jurisdictions or business lines; may require substantial additional capital to support their operations, to finance expansion or to maintain their competitive position; or may be adversely affected by changes in their business cycle or changes in the industries in which they operate.
+Partners may have significant variations in operating results; may from time to time be parties to litigation; may be engaged in rapidly changing businesses; may expand business operations to new jurisdictions or business lines; may require substantial additional capital to support their operations, to finance expansion or to maintain their competitive position; or may experience adverse changes in their business cycle or in the industries in which they operate.

-Numerous factors may affect the quantum of a Private Company Partner's Distribution to Alaris, or the ability of a Private Company Partner to service such Distribution obligations, including, without limitation: the failure to meet its business plan; regulatory or other changes affecting its industry; integration issues with respect to acquisitions, new locations or new business lines; a downturn in its industry; negative labour trends in a Private Company Partners industry or the economy as a whole; negative economic conditions; changes in legislation or regulations governing a business or industry; disruptions in the supply chain; disputes with suppliers, customers, or service providers or changes in arrangements therewith; and working capital and/or cash flow management issues.
-Deterioration in a Private Company Partner's financial condition and prospects may be accompanied by a material reduction in the distributions or payments received by Alaris.
-See "Risk Factors Relating to our Private Company Partners".
+Numerous factors may affect the quantum of a Partner's Distribution, or the ability of a Partner to maintain its Distribution obligations, including: its failure to meet its business plan; regulatory or other changes affecting its industry; integration issues with respect to acquisitions, new locations or new business lines; a downturn in its industry; negative economic conditions; changes in legislation or regulations governing a business or industry; disruptions in the supply chain; disputes with suppliers, customers, or service providers or changes in arrangements therewith; and working capital or cash flow management issues.
+Deterioration in a Partner's financial condition and prospects may result in or coincide with a material reduction in the amount of its Distributions.
+See "Risk Factors Relating to our Partners".

-We are subject to risks affecting any new Private Company Partners
+We are subject to risks affecting any new Partners

-If Alaris is successful in partnering with one or more new Private Company Partners, the businesses of these Private Company Partners may be subject to one or more of the risks referred to under "Risk Factors Relating to our Private Company Partners" or similar risks and may be subject to other risks particular to such business or businesses.
-A material change in a Private Company Partner's business and/or their ability to pay the Distribution payable to us could have an adverse effect on our business.
+The businesses of any new Partners may be subject to one or more of the risks referred to under the heading "Risk Factors Relating to our Partners" or similar risks and may be subject to other risks particular to such business or businesses.
+A material change in a Partners business or their ability to pay its Distribution could have an adverse effect on our business.

-We may not complete or realize the anticipated benefits of our Private Company Partner arrangements
+We may not complete or realize the anticipated benefits of our Partner arrangements